Terra cotta variations: Plastic version, grogged version, stoneware version

 We are testing a variety of glazes and underglazes on this with good success.
 We have found that typical low temperature glazes are working well at cone 06-04 (of course, 04 will give ware of better strength).
 At cone 04 this has a little less thermal expansion than Plainsman L215 plastic terra cotta, so compared to it glazes are less likely to shiver, more likely to craze).

-This is producing an amazing stoneware starting around cone 02.
+This is producing a stoneware starting around cone 02.
 To make a plastic version we are adding 3% bentonite.
-It is much more thermally stable than typical terra cotta bodies.
-It does not bloat on over firing and fires to porcelain density by cone 4, producing remarkable strength.
+It is more thermally stable than typical terra cotta bodies.
+It does not bloat on over-firing and fires to porcelain density by cone 4.
 Most terra cottas turn an ugly brown when fired toward maturity, but with this one the color gets even richer.
-Remarkable.
-By cone 5 it is continuing to densify (reaching zero porosity), so that means it will survive to cone 6 and possibly beyond.
-We have never seen a terra cotta that can do this.
-This actually makes it look possible that one could make stoneware at cone 02 using standard commercial low fire glazes!
+By cone 5 it is continuing to densify (reaching zero porosity).

 Pictures